BPresseisen/liri-node-app/README.md

 **Q4: Where users can get help with your project?**

 *A4: Absolutely begin with reading this README.md file.
 The instructions above in **Q3**/A3 are an essential starting point.
 After that, usage is the best way to learn.
 Start inputting some searches.

-Just rememember the syntax/notation for searches that follow the node liri.js input at the command line:*
+Just remember the syntax/notation for searches that follow the node liri.js input at the command line for these four (4) use cases:*

---> For concert searches:
+(1) For concert searches:

 **node liri.js concert-this "ENTER BAND OR ARTIST NAME iNSiDE tHesE quotation marks"**

 --> enter band or artist name iN UPPER oR lower case--CASE dOEs nOT maTter"

---> For Spotify searches:
+(2) For Spotify searches:

 **node liri.js spotify-this-song "ENTER SONG NAME iNSiDE tHesE quotation marks"**

 --> enter song iN UPPER oR lower case--CASE dOEs nOT maTter"

---> For Movie searches on OMDB (Online Movie Database--the original IMDB):
+(3) For Movie searches on OMDB (Online Movie Database--the original IMDB):

 **node liri.js movie-this "ENTER MOVIE TITLE iNSiDE tHesE quotation marks"**

 --> enter movie iN UPPER oR lower case--CASE dOEs nOT maTter"

+(4) For the Random aka "Surprise Me" search:

+**node liri.js do-what-it-says "ENTER TEXT iNSiDE tHesE quotation marks"**

+--> enter text iN UPPER oR lower case--CASE dOEs nOT maTter"

 **Q5: Who maintains and contributes to the project?**